 The lodge is situated on Impalila Island and is built around a 800 year old baobab tree.

-Situated on the beautiful Impalila Island, Impalila Island Lodge is right on the Zambezi, overlooking the Mambova Rapids.
+Situated on the beautiful Impalila Island, Kaza Safari Lodge, formerly called Imalila Island Lodge, is right on the Zambezi, overlooking the Mambova Rapids.

 The lodge has eight en-suite thatched wooden chalets, which are reached by sandy pathways leading from the main lodge, and are set in an area of lush riverine forest.
 Each has an outside deck with views over the Zambezi rapids.